4brunu/MobileCppMemoryTest/README.md

 I'm having an error, that I think it's related to memory management.

+##How to run the project?
-To simulate the problem open [MobileCppMemoryTestiOS.xcodeproj](https://github.com/4brunu/MobileCppMemoryTest/tree/master/ios_project/MobileCppMemoryTestiOS/MobileCppMemoryTestiOS.xcodeproj) and run.
+To simulate the problem open [MobileCppMemoryTestiOS.xcodeproj](https://github.com/4brunu/MobileCppMemoryTest/tree/master/ios_project/MobileCppMemoryTestiOS/MobileCppMemoryTestiOS.xcodeproj) on iOS or open the Android project [here](https://github.com/4brunu/MobileCppMemoryTest/tree/master/android_project/MobileCppMemoryTestAndroid) and run the app.

 ##iOS error
 The error is EXC_BAD_ACCESS in this [line](https://github.com/4brunu/MobileCppMemoryTest/blob/master/src/main/ModelSonImpl.cpp#L53).